-The new Register of Electors was published on 1 December 2023 with the number of Local Government electors increasing to 238,063.
+The new Register of Electors was published on 1 February 2025 with the number of Local Government electors increasing to 240,205 (from 238,063 previously).
 The Register contains details of 14 and 15 year olds, however, these details are not shown in published copies of the Register.

-The annual canvass was carried out during 2023/24, this saw us matching our registers to Department for Work and Pensions and local databases.
+The annual canvass was carried out during 2024/25, this saw us matching our registers to Department for Work and Pensions and local databases.
 Where the other databases aligned with the Register for all electors in a property then that household only received a single communication.
 Where records did not align for all electors and if there was no response to the initial communication then follow up activity took place including door to door canvassing in the run up to the publication of the new register.

 January 2023 saw the introduction of Voter Authority Certificates to support the introduction of the need to produce voter identity when voting at UK elections.
 It is only people who don't have another approved form of photo ID e.g. passport or photo driving license who need to apply.
-So far in Central Scotland take up of the new certificates have been low.
-We included an A5 flyer out with our canvass communication in summer 2023 to promote awareness as we anticipated that application numbers will increase ahead of the next UK Parliamentary Election which will take place on 4 July 2024.
+So far in Central Scotland the take up of the new certificates have been low.
+We included an A5 flyer out with our canvass communication in summer 2023 to promote awareness as we anticipated that application numbers would increase ahead of the UK Parliamentary Election which took place on 4 July 2024.
+The actual number of Voter Authority Certificates issued ahead of the UK Parliamentary election in the period from when the election was called until polling day was 459.